brandonsaldan/ninerwatch/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the CC Attribution-NonCommercial-ShareAlike 4.0 International License - see the LICENSE file for details.

 ## Acknowledgements